Sir John Lindsay

 On 10 February 1764 he was knighted for his gallant conduct at Havana, and in November recommissioned the Tartar 28 in which he went out to Jamaica in March and assisted William Harrison with his experiments in longitude measurement.
 He served as the commander-in-chief of the West Florida fleet at Pensacola during 1764-5 prior to the Tartar returning home and being paid off in June 1766.
 In 1767 Lindsay was elected M.P. for Aberdeen and Montrose but left that seat upon parliament being dissolved in the following year.

 From August 1769 he was employed as the commander-in-chief as a commodore in the East Indies, sailing in September with his broad pennant aboard the frigate Stag 32, Captain Joseph Deane.
 This appointment was criticised by many officers his senior as they believed that it should not have been bestowed on a captain so far down the list.
 His instructions were to develop contacts with the native rulers, but instead he managed to upset the East India Company with his determination to exclude them from his negotiations and as a result he was recalled.
 The Stag arrived back at Portsmouth at the end of March 1772.
 During his absence, on 28 June 1770, Lindsay had been created a K.B. and he was invested at a lavish ceremony during a durbar near Madras on 11 March 1771.

 In March 1778 he was appointed the first active captain of the newly commissioned Victory 100.
 When she became the flagship of Admiral Hon.
 Augustus Keppel and Captain John Faulknor in May he removed to the Prince George 90, in which he fought at the Battle of Ushant on 27 July 1778.
-He supported Keppel at that officer s court martial resulting from the indecisive nature of the battle and resigned at the same time as his admiral.
-Whilst he was attending the court-martial his acting captain aboard the Prince George, Philip Patton, successfully thwarted a mutiny on 16 January 1779.
+He supported Keppel at that officer’s court martial resulting from the indecisive nature of the battle and resigned in support of his admiral on 14 April 1779, remaining on half-pay until 3 December.
+Whilst he was attending the court-martial his acting captain aboard the Prince George, Philip Patton, had successfully thwarted a mutiny on 16 January 1779.